Magzzie/School_District_Analysis/README.md

 ## Project Background
 The school board has been concerned about academic dishonesty in the students_complete.csv file that contains students scores; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered. <br>

-Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and haved requested to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.<br>
+Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and haved requested to replace the math and reading scores for Thomas High School (THS) with NaNs while keeping the rest of the data intact.<br>

-Once the data in question is replaced, The Board would like a repeat of the school district analysis and obrain a comparison of the results before and after the change.
+Once the data in question is replaced, The Board would like a repeat of the school district analysis and obtain a comparison of the results before and after the change.

 ### Purpose
 We intend to address the concerns of the school board members regarding questionnable scores.
 Thus, we will eliminated these scores from the dataset and repeat our analysis of the district schools in order to provide an accurate representation of the academic levels in the district.